June 28, 2013

 November 26, 2012

 Paul Goldberger, the architectural critic of Vanity Fair (and previously not a few other New York media mainstays) has finally written something about the Central Library Plan.
 Never mind that he is too late to offer any relevant criticism, but his title says much about how little he has followed the controversy since 2008.
-He says that Tony Marx and the library board were “surprised” that the CPL would provoke controversy–perhaps it was Goldberger who found the project’s critics more determined and persuasive than he would have liked.
-His lengthy narrative about the CPL mainly covers old ground.
+He says that Tony Marx and the library board were “surprised” that the CLP would provoke controversy–perhaps it was Goldberger who found the project’s critics more determined and persuasive than he would have liked.
+His lengthy narrative about the CLP mainly covers old ground.
 He sheds some light on the inner workings of the library board, but skims over the real issues at hand.
 His own view of the plan, like many of his “critical” positions, is squarely on the side of the establishment, though he tries to convince the reader otherwise.

 Goldberger, contrary to much that has been written about him, is a New York animal concerned almost exclusively with maintaining his status as a member of the A-List in society–a denizen of the Hamptons and the Upper East Side who delights in being seen with every kind of elite.
 Vanity Fair is just where he belongs, as The New Yorker found him lightweight and barely tolerable as a writer.